In this article:

 - Doing low-weight-bearing exercises, such as swimming, for 30 minutes at a slow and steady pace

 - Getting a massage

-All of these activities promote much-needed rest and recovery for your body to work even better the next time you have an intense training day.
+All of these activities offer the much-needed rest and recovery for your body to work even better the next time you have an intense training day.

 Aside from doing the proper exercises, the following also need to be considered when building stamina:

-- Sleep: Make sure you have adequate sleep.
+Make sure you have adequate sleep.
 Your body is not a robot and needs complete uninterrupted sleep to gain important benefits.
-(Of course, if you are a new parent, you can forget about this.
-But do not worry, when your children get older, you will have your sleep back.)Keep these tips in mind for better sleep habits:
+(4)

 - No Wi-Fi or TV 1 hour before sleep.